MicrosoftDocs/query-docs/query-languages/dax/format-function-dax.md

 |(**\\**)|Display the next character in the format string.
 To display a character that has special meaning as a literal character, precede it with a backslash (`\`).
 The backslash itself isn't displayed.
 Using a backslash is the same as enclosing the next character in double quotation marks.
 To display a backslash, use two backslashes (`\\`).
 Examples of characters that can't be displayed as literal characters are the date-formatting and time-formatting characters (a, c, d, h, m, n, p, q, s, t, w, y, /, and :), the numeric-formatting characters (#, 0, %, E, e, comma, and period), and the string-formatting characters (@, &, <, >, and !).|
 |("ABC")|Display the string inside the double quotation marks (" ").|

-## Predefined date and time formats
+## Predefined date/time formats

-The following predefined date and time formats can be specified in the **format_string** argument.
-When using formats other than these, they are interpreted as a custom date and time format:
+The following predefined date/time formats can be specified in the **format_string** argument.
+When using formats other than these, they are interpreted as a custom date/time format:

 |Format|Description|
 |------------------------|---------------|